-In the FDA's economic analysis, the Agency chose not to assign an economic value to the sale of leaf tobacco.
-The Agricultural Census provided by the USDA, summarized in Table 6 below, shows the sale value of tobacco leaf from the top tobacco-growing states and the 10-year average.
+Furthermore, FDA's economic analysis chose not to assign an economic value to the sale of leaf tobacco.
+The Agricultural Census provided by the USDA, summarized in Table 5 below, shows the sale value of tobacco leaf from the top tobacco-growing states and the 10-year average.
 The chart indicates that while acreage and production have declined over the years, the efficiency of farms and quality of the U.S. crop has led to 10-year stability in the overall market.